 Job seekers are returning to look for work

-August had a huge surge in the civilian labour force (up 786,000).
-While the unemployment rate rose from 3.5% to 3.7%, this is largely because the denominator (the labour force) grew so fast.
-The prime-age cohort of 25- to 54-year old job seekers saw their labour force participation rate shoot up to 82.8%, closing in on the pre-pandemic level.
-This is a reversal of recent months’ fears that labour supply growth was stagnating.
+August had a huge surge in the civilian labor force (up 786,000).
+While the unemployment rate rose from 3.5% to 3.7%, this is largely because the denominator (the labor force) grew so fast.
+The prime-age cohort of 25- to 54-year old job seekers saw their labor force participation rate shoot up to 82.8%, closing in on the pre-pandemic level.
+This is a reversal of recent months’ fears that labor supply growth was stagnating.

 Once again, every major private industry gained jobs in August